 Sites with Land Disturbance to Undeveloped Land that will Remain Undeveloped Redevelopment – The acreage of the excluded impervious area.

-Stream Stabilization Sites Redevelopment – The acreage of the excluded impervious area.
+Stream Stabilization Sites Redevelopment – The acreage of the excluded impervious area, if applicable.

-Trails – The acreage of the excluded impervious area. ii.
-Regulatory Mechanism: The applicable codes, resolutions, ordinances, and program documents used to meet the permit requirements.
+Trails – The acreage of the excluded impervious area.

+Regulatory Mechanism: The applicable contracts, codes, resolutions, ordinances, and program documents used to meet the permit requirements.

-Regulatory Mechanism Exemptions: The applicable codes, resolutions, ordinances, and program documents used to meet the permit requirements.
+Regulatory Mechanism Exemptions: The applicable contracts, codes, resolutions, ordinances, and program documents used to meet the permit requirements.

-Control Measure Requirements: The applicable codes, resolutions, ordinances and program documents used to meet the permit requirements, including the procedures to determine which design standard applies to each applicable development site and the design specifications for each design standard (if applicable).
+Control Measure Requirements: The applicable contracts, codes, resolutions, ordinances and program documents used to meet the permit requirements, including the procedures to determine which design standard applies to each applicable development site and the design specifications for each design standard (if applicable).
+Any excluded area of the applicable development site, regardless of the type of design standard, must be documented.
+When approving a Constrained Redevelopment Design Standard, the permittee must document why it was not practicable for the applicable development site, or any portion of the applicable development site, to use another design standard.

 Site Plans: Copies of final site plans for all applicable development sites.
+The final site plans must contain the information in Part I.E.4.b.vi(A) through (E) below.

-For all sites for which the stormwater runoff going to a regional WQCV control measure or facility is applied: The name and location of the regional WQCV control measure or facility.
+For all sites for which the stormwater runoff going to a regional WQCV control measure or facility is applied: the name and location of the regional WQCV control measure/facility and documentation that the regional WQCV control measure/facility has the capacity for the applicable development site.
+Procedures to track the drainage area and post-construction projects contributing to the regional control measure.

-For all sites for which the constrained redevelopment sites standard is applied: The site plan and the permittee’s written determination that it is not practicable to meet any of the other design standards in Parts I.E.4.c.iv(A)(B) or (C).
+For all sites for which the constrained redevelopment sites standard is applied: The site plan and the permittee’s written determination that it is not practicable to meet any of the other design standards in Parts I.E.4.a.iv(A), (B), and (C).
 The permittee’s written determination shall include an evaluation of the applicable redevelopment sites ability to install a control measure without reducing surface area covered with the structures.

 For all sites for which the previous permit term standard is applied: Date of the start of the permittee’s review process, the permittee’s approval of the site plan (if applicable), the control measure implementation, and any modifications to the site plan.